bcgov/keycloak-example-apps-archived/confidential-examples/next-app/README.md

     docker-compose up
 ```

-Note this file will not update if changes are made to the app source code.
+Note the docker image will not update if changes are made to the app source code.
 You can force a rebuild using  `docker-compose up --build`

 ## Environment set up